 In every profession, there are little details that reveal the time, attention, and care you’ve put into your work.
-For independent authors and small presses, paying attention to these details can make a favorable impression on potential customers, especially those inside the trade—booksellers, librarians, and others who are intimately familiar with publishing standards.
+For independent authors and small presses, paying attention to these details can make a favorable impression on potential customers, especially those inside the trade—booksellers, librarians, and others who are intimately familiar with book publishing standards.

 Here are four areas that you shouldn’t overlook for the print edition of your work.

 A title page is usually the very first page of the book, always appearing on the right side—unless blurbs have been placed in front of it.
 The title page includes the following information:

 - Publisher name, plus often the publisher logo

 - Optional: publisher’s location, year of publication, edition number